Doctor of Musical Arts in Church Music

 International applicants must submit scores from either the TOEFL (Test of English as a Foreign Language) or the DuoLingo English Test (DET).
 For the TOEFL, a minimum score of 100 on the internet-based test or 250 on the computer-based test is required.
 Students who complete the computer-based TOEFL must also complete the TSE (Test of Spoken English).
 For the DET, a score of 120 is required.

 An applicant must be interviewed by the Advisor to Graduate Studies and a representative from the applied department of the applicant’s concentration.

-The student may pursue the D.M.A. in one of the following concentrations: Piano Pedagogy, Piano Performance, Voice Pedagogy, and Voice Performance.
+The student may pursue the DMA in one of the following concentrations: Guitar Performance and Pedagogy, Piano Performance and Pedagogy, and Voice Performance and Pedagogy.

 Two consecutive semesters in which the student satisfactorily completes sixteen hours of graduate coursework will satisfy the residence requirements of the institution.